A workshop to help you understand the value of your story and encourage you to just get started!

 Throughout the eight year journey of having a daughter with cancer Wendy found writing very therapeutic.
 She shared her wisdom from that extremely challenging experience via writing a book which has been endorsed by Social Workers from Hunter New England Health and Redkite (a charity for families living with children with cancer).

 Her book is now available at Angus & Robertson; Koorong and Book Depository.
-For more information about Wendy's book Victoria Grace - Living with victory through childhood cancer, please click here
+The audiobook version is available at Audiobooks.com For more information about Wendy's book Victoria Grace - Living with victory through childhood cancer, please click here

 Today Wendy often speaks to groups of up to 500 people about overcoming adversity in her journey as mother of four, including having a daughter with a brain tumour.